Subject Leader: Mrs Kay

 What do we teach?
 What does this look like?

-We teach Mathematics through the National Curriculum through a Mastery Approach supported by the White Rose Scheme of Work.
+We teach Mathematics using the National Curriculum through a Mastery Approach supported by the White Rose Scheme of Work.
 Unit sequences have been designed to benefit our teachers and pupils, to deliver carefully planned progression that ensures consistency.
 Teachers’ plans at Panshanger are produced to reflect the individuality of each class and this can mean making considered changes to the order of units and length of time spent on them.
 Every year, cohorts are different and teachers use their knowledge of their class and its needs to provide a sequence of learning that is the most beneficial for that class.
 As a result, teachers also use Nrich, HfL Essentials and NCETM to support planning.

 Children are taught Mathematics daily through a main teaching session lasting approximately ¾ hour and a fluency session for approximately 10-15 mins.
 Support is provided during each lesson by all staff including our Teaching Assistants and Learning Support Assistants (LSAs) to ensure secure understanding based on the needs of the child.